 Are you strapped for time?
 Do you need some ready-made resources to teach and implement these ideas?
 Check out Music Rule Rhythms | Back to School Music Lesson on TpT.

-This lesson includes projectable PowerPoint lessons for class and printable music rules to display in your classroom.
+This lesson includes projectable PowerPoint slides for class and printable music rules to display in your classroom.
 Also, included are editable templates.
 If these four rules don’t quite meet the needs of your classroom you may customize them to fit your needs.

 Videos | Boomwhacker Rules